 Now, regarding the waterproof claims, I cannot tell accurately.
 I have a pool in my building, but I don’t use it or do any heavy outdoor activities as it’s currently the dead of winter.
 So I must rate this solely on its high 50 SPF, full UVA/UVB protection, and magic lightness.

-How to apply Missha All Around Safe Block Waterproof Sun Milk?
+How do you apply the Missha All Around Safe Block Waterproof Sun Milk?

 - Reapply throughout the day as needed, especially during prolonged sun exposure.